danielehc/learn-consul-nomad-vm/README.md

 hey -z 20s -m GET https://3.135.190.255:8443
 ```

-Navigate back to the **frontend** task group page in the Nomad UI to see that additional allocations are being created as the autoscaler scales the frontend service up and removed as the autoscaler scales it back down.
+Navigate back to the **frontend** task group page in the Nomad UI and refresh it a few times to see that additional allocations are being created as the autoscaler scales the frontend service up and removed as the autoscaler scales it back down.

-Stop the deployment when you are ready to move on.
+Open up the terminal session from where you submitted the jobs and stop the deployment when you are ready to move on.

 ```
 nomad job stop -purge hashicups